CiscoDevNet/intersight-powershell/docs/Initialize-IntersightVirtualizationVmwareDatacenter.md

 Accept wildcard characters: False
 ```

-### -ClusterCount
+### -DistributedNetworkCount
-Count of all clusters associated with this DC.
+Count of all distributed networks associated with this datacenter (DC).

 ```yaml
 Type: long